dialex/start-testing/docs/concepts/tester-responsibilities.md

 - Testing is building credibility for yourself and your organisation, which serves you and which you are serving.
 - Testing is a responsibility of representing information which is essential for bettering the application/product under test.

+## Practice

+The goal of a tester is not _just_ finding issues, otherwise you might become [a perfectionist that raises mostly low-value issues](https://letmetrysoftwaretesting.wordpress.com/2018/01/22/testing-to-make-product-better-vs-perfect/).
+Instead, your focus should be pursuing quality and keeping it at a high level.
+Finding issues is just a consequence of that pursuit.

 ## Teachers